 - Tribal Leader/Scholar Forum - NCAI Mid Year Conference

 - Resources from WU-CDTR, including webinars, trainings/workshops, pilot grants, funding opportunities

 How to become an affiliated member of the WU-CDTR:

+Members can access resources of the WU-CDTR such as trainings, workshops, and other resources to help build skills to conduct diabetes translation research and to write publications and grants.
 Members come from a variety of disciplines, but they have diabetes related research interests that are pivotal to the mission of our Center.
 Common co-occurring conditions include but are not limited to obesity prevention, nutrition, health communication, cancer, cardiovascular disease, depression, and health policy.

 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Diabetes and Digestive and Kidney Disorders.